3 probes in 1.

 ☙ Cordless.
 Not sure if this is an asset or liability!
 (Bluetooth connections can be fickle and often delay startup), but cords can get caught and wound up or break.)

 Our thoughts: VScan Air offers more detailed B-mode resolution, (as good as some cart based machines in most applications).
 95% of Rural scanning is in B-mode.
-Users argue whether Clarius or GE VScan Air has better resolution.
-(It probably depends on the application.)
-Both generally have improved resolution over Butterfly iQ+, however at the Point of Care level, this may not translate into a clinical advantage very often.
+Users argue whether Butterfly iQ3, Clarius or GE VScan Air has better resolution.
+(It typically depends on the application.)
+All three have improved resolution over Butterfly iQ+, however at the Point of Care level, this may not translate into a clinical advantage very often.

 The bluetooth connectivity can be irritating for both Clarius & GE VScan Air.
 Users of both devices offer conflicting opinions of which brand's connection is more stable: no clear advantage for either.